WeZZard/Gatsblog/content/_posts/2022-03-06-unexplained-swiftui-the-programming-language-nature-of-swiftui/index.md

 > `swiftinterface` file to a Swift module is just like header files to a clang module.

-At the same time, there is an extension for SwiftUI’s `ViewBuilder` which shows when we using `if...else...` statements in a `@ViewBuilder` marked-up function, the Swift compiler would generate codes which warp branches of `if...else...` statement into a `_ConditionalContent` at compile-time: when the expression after `if` evaluated into `true`, the generated code invokes first `buildEither` function; when the expression evaluated into `false`, the generated code invokes the second `buildEither` function.
+At the same time, there is an extension for SwiftUI’s `ViewBuilder` which shows when we using `if...else...` statements in a `@ViewBuilder` marked-up function, the Swift compiler would generate codes which wrap branches of `if...else...` statement into a `_ConditionalContent` at compile-time: when the expression after `if` evaluated into `true`, the generated code invokes first `buildEither` function; when the expression evaluated into `false`, the generated code invokes the second `buildEither` function.

 ```swift
 extension ViewBuilder {